Depending on your laptop there are a few clients that can be installed.

 Configure Step 2

-Needed information to connect to CRSP:
+Information needed to connect to CRSP:

-Your UCNetID
+Your UCInetID

-The UCNetID of the CRSP lab owner:
+The UCInetID of the CRSP lab owner:

 information for user npw to access the ppapadop lab:

-UCNetID - npw
+UCInetID - npw

-UCNetID of the CRSP lab owner - ppapadop
+UCInetID of the CRSP lab owner - ppapadop

-Username - your UCINetID
+Username - your UCInetID

 Quick Start procedure for working effectively with DUO.

-The corresponding public key should have also been copied
+The corresponding public key should have also been copied to CRSP

 should be edited.
 The /mmfs1/crsp/lab must remain unchanged.